Our Vision is a Los Angeles where every person has experienced the life changing power of the gospel.

 JUST SIGN UP WITH OUR CHURCH AS YOUR CHARITY, USE A BOOKMARK, AND YOU'RE ALL SET!

-Please make sure and pay careful attention to "Is there seating?" below.
+Please make sure and pay careful attention to "Is there seating?" and "What about inclement weather?" below.

 WHEN AND WHERE WILL SERVICE BE?